ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Introduction

 Despite these advances, most existing hybrid methods target regimes where error accumulation is weak or secondary, including steady-state or weakly time-dependent systems, linear PDEs, or spatial coupling strategies aimed primarily at reducing solver complexity~\cite{zhang2024blending, amin2025fenn, WANG2025118319}.
-In contrast, robust long-horizon inference for nonlinear, time-dependent PDEs remains largely unresolved.
+In contrast, robust long-horizon time marching for nonlinear, time-dependent PDEs remains largely unresolved.
 In such settings, error accumulation is intrinsic: repeated surrogate rollouts can lead to exponential error growth, instability, and violation of physical constraints.
-Architectures such as the Time-Integrator Deep Operator Network (TI-DeepONet)~\cite{nayak2025ti} partially mitigate this issue by embedding numerical integration schemes directly into the learning process, significantly reducing error accumulation compared to standard autoregressive neural operators beyond the interpolation regime.
-Other approaches attempt to address long-horizon prediction by augmenting DeepONet with temporal branches~\cite{diab2025temporal}, employing recurrent architectures such as RNNs, LSTMs, or GRUs on top of neural operator outputs~\cite{michalowska2024neural}, or introducing memory modules to capture non-Markovian effects~\cite{buitragobenefits, he2024sequential, hu5149007deepomamba}.
-While these strategies can improve short- to medium-horizon performance, none provide mechanisms to detect, control, or bound error growth during inference, particularly beyond the training horizon.
+Architectures such as the Time-Integrator Deep Operator Network (TI-DeepONet)~\cite{nayak2026ti} partially mitigate this issue by embedding numerical integration schemes directly into the learning process, significantly reducing error accumulation compared to standard autoregressive neural operators beyond the interpolation regime.
+Other approaches attempt to address long-horizon prediction by augmenting DeepONet with temporal branches~\cite{diab2025temporal}, employing recurrent architectures such as RNNs, LSTMs, or GRUs on top of neural operator outputs~\cite{michalowska2024neural}, introducing memory modules to capture non-Markovian effects~\cite{buitragobenefits, he2024sequential, hu5149007deepomamba}, or learning adaptive time-stepping strategies within the surrogate itself through a neural Taylor expansion, such as TANTE~\cite{wu2025tante}.
+While these strategies can improve short- to medium-horizon performance, none provide mechanisms to detect, control, or bound error growth during time marching, particularly beyond the training horizon.
 As a result, purely data-driven rollouts remain vulnerable to error drift and loss of physical consistency in underrepresented regions of the state space.